YugmPatel/CMPE-258-Assignment-5-Customize-llm-using-unsloth/README.md

 * Google Colab account with GPU access
 * Google Drive space for model storage
 * Understanding of transformer models and fine-tuning concepts

-## Video Guide

-The accompanying video tutorial walks through:

-1. Environment setup for each component
-2. Dataset preparation and processing
-3. Model configuration and training
-4. Results analysis and benchmarking
-5. Practical applications and deployment considerations

-The video comprehensively covers all seven components in a single walkthrough.

 ## Additional Resources